FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-slider.md

     Color:
         description: main - color of the slider and thumb; track - color of the slider track; thumb - color of the handle.
         dynamic: false
+    Output: Defines when a msg is emitted, either as the slider is moved, or as the slider is released.
 dynamic:
     Label:
         payload: msg.ui_update.class